 Key Market Stats:

-- Rents in Augusta increased by 9% last year, according to RENTCafé.
+- Rents in Augusta have increased by 9% over the past year.

-- Most popular neighborhoods in Augusta for renters include Belair, Martinez, and Aylesbury where rents average $875 per month.
+- Most popular neighborhoods in Augusta for renters include Belair, Martinez, and National Hills where rents average $936 per month and higher.

 Historic Price Changes & Housing Affordability